ibourn/Developpeur-Ethereum-Template/3. Solidity/Voting2/README_Voting2.md

 - [IVotingAdmin2](./IVotingAdmin2.sol) for the admin
 - [IVoting2](IVoting2.sol) for the voters (the admin can be a voter also)

-As explained below :

-- to manange the vote the admin has only one function 'incrementWorkflowStep()' To move to the next step he need to use this function instead of startProposalRegistration().. tally()..

-- And the person who will deploy the contracts will be the owner of all the contracts created and therefore the admin.
-So as requested the admin for all votes will be the owner

 **SCENARIO**
-_After deployment_
+_After deployment :_

 - admin :
-  -
+  - uses _createVotingContract("vote name")_ to open a new vote
+    _via IVotingAdmin2 at the address of the clone :_
-  - register voters
+  - registers voters
-  - increment the workflow to start de proposals registration
+  - increments the workflow to start the proposals registration (only if there's at least one voter registered) _via IVoting2 at the address of the clone :_
 - voters :

-  - register proposals (one or many by voter)
+  - registers proposals (one or many by voter)
   - can delegate their vote (delegator need to be registered), they can delegate till 'VoteSessionEnded'

 - admin :

-  - increment the workflow to end the proposals registration
+  - increments the workflow to end the proposals registration (only if there's at least one proposal registered)
-  - increment the workflow to start the vote session
+  - increments the workflow to start the vote session

 - voters vote

 - admin :

-  - increment the workflow to end de vote session
+  - increments the workflow to end de vote session (only if there's at least one vote)
-  - increment the workflow to tally the votes
+  - increments the workflow to tally the votes

+- about votes :
+  - as there's at least one voter, one proposal, one vote leaving the default state of 'winningProposalId' does not create inconsistency.
+  - EQUALITY is not managed.
+Thus in this case, the winner will be the lowest proposalID and so the first proposal registered

 ## **II.
 STRUCTURE :**

-- VotingFactory2
+- VotingFactory2 :

   - this contract stores the address of the master vote contract (Voting2) and create Voting clones
   - Thus 1 vote structure is 1 clone contract with its storage context

-- Voting Contract:
+- Voting Contract :

   - heritage : VotingStorage2 > VotingAdmin2 > VotingLogic2 > Voting2
   - main contract : Voting2